A PTAS for Euclidean TSP with Hyperplane Neighborhoods: Structural Results

 \subsection{Reducing the Number of Vertices}

-In this subsection we prove Theorem~\ref{thm:finite-vertices-enough}.
+In this subsection, we prove Theorem~\ref{thm:finite-vertices-enough}.
 Let~$P$ be a convex polytope.
-We identify a subset~$V$ of size~$k_{\eps,d}$ of vertices of~$P$ and show that~$V$ fulfills the desired properties.
+Among the vertices of~$P$, we identify a subset~$V$ of size~${k_{\eps,d}}$ and show that~$V$ fulfills the desired properties.

-Assume that the maximum-volume hyperellipsoid contained in~$P$ is a hypersphere, and that the mini\-mum-volume hypersphere that has the same center and contains~$P$ is not much bigger than that hypersphere (as Lemma~\ref{lem:ball} shows, this is without loss of generality).
+In order to obtain some intuition, assume that the maximum-volume hyperellipsoid contained in~$P$ is a hypersphere, and that the minimum-volume hypersphere that has the same center and contains~$P$ is not much bigger than that hypersphere (as Lemma~\ref{lem:ball} shows, this is without loss of generality).
 Then we know that~$P$ has a ``regular'' shape not too far from the internal and the external hypersphere.
-We then identify a subset of vertices~$V$, that defines a new polytope.
-From this new polytope we construct, by extension from a center, a polytope of few vertices, that is ``not too far'' from~$P$ (cf.\ Lemma~\ref{lem:sparcify}).
+We can use this, along with results from the core-set framework for extent measures~\cite{coreset-survey,Chan06}, to identify a subset~$V$ of the vertices, of constant cardinality, that defines a new polytope.
+From this new polytope we construct, by scaling from a center, a polytope of constantly many vertices, that is ``not too far'' from~$P$ (see Lemma~\ref{lem:sparcify}).
 The proof of Theorem~\ref{thm:finite-vertices-enough} directly follows from combining the facts above.

-We use the following auxiliary technical lemma, which is an extension of a result of Ball~\cite{Ball1992}.
-The lemma relates a polytope~$P$ to specific hyperellipsoids and hyperspheres in~$\mathbb{R}^d$.
-Let~$B(c,r)$ denote the~$d$-dimensional hypersphere with center~$c$ and radius~$r$.
+We use an auxiliary technical lemma, which is an extension of the following result of Ball~\cite{Ball1992}.
+For the remainder of the section, let~${B(c,r)}$ denote the hypersphere with center~$c$ and radius~$r$ either in the entire~$d$-dimensional space or within an affine subspace implied by the context.

+\begin{lemma}[Ball~\cite{Ball1992}, Remarks] If~$C$ is a convex body whose contained~$d$-dimensional hyperellipsoid of maximal volume is~${B(c,1)}$ (for some center~$c$), then the diameter of~$C$ is upper bounded by~${\sqrt{2d(d+1)}}$. \end{lemma}